 The 70s was a time where racial equity was talked about often.
 Black TV shows and commercials were touting Black is Beautiful.
 There were dialogue and debate about how Black people should be addressed.
 Negro?
 Black?
 Colored?
 African American?
 One day the old ladies sitting on the porch chatting just asked Mrs. Farley straight out.
 "What would you like to be called?"
 We never, ever discussed Mrs. Farley's race.
 Although she was an oddity living in a White community.
 It was just there, neither good nor bad.
 It just was.
 Perhaps the message of the day brought about the conversation.
 Mrs. Farley seemed to be pleased.
 I remember the soft smile on her face as she responded, "I'd like to be called Black."
 The other old ladies giggled with relief as they all agreed Black would be the term if there was ever a reason to describe Mrs. Farley's race.
 As she left the afternoon chat I remember my friend's grandmother in her house dress and hair net chuckling at her bravery in asking the question.
 "Hey" she proclaimed, "when I want to know something I just ask."
 This grandmother was kind of rogue.
 She would let us have a sip of a whiskey drink, eat candy and read steamy romance novels to 'teach us about life".
 She was fun to be around.

 In the 90s now I was a teenager.
-I was struck by the oddity of this Black woman living west of Western when in Chicago no Black people did.
+I was struck by the unusualness of this Black woman living west of Western when in Chicago where no other Black people lived.
 Unfortunately, I would hear about the line.
 Halsted was once the line but as I grew up.
 Western was the line.
 We were three blocks west of Western.
 While Bridgeport, the neighborhood we originated from, was an enclave east of Halsted.
 Bridgeport was a world within itself.
 Italians, Irish and Lithuanians lived there and in certain sections.
 Bridgeport was insular.
 I left when I was three and still remember the community and culture of living there.

 I remember moving to our 3-flat frame house in Brighton Park with a lot next door with nine trees.
 I remember being in a station wagon watching a ketchup bottle bounce, not knowing we were moving but feeling a sense of excitement.
 I remember we would live on the first floor, not a three-floor walk-up.
 I remember my mother had big dreams for this house but my father wouldn't have any of it.
 We lived very simply, not in a tidy house like Mrs. Farley.

 In the 90s, I asked my Mom if anyone mentioned an unlikely Black woman who lived in the middle of the block.
 She said they did.
-She said that the neighbors said Mrs. Farley was a nice woman and a nurse lived upstairs.
+She said that the neighbors remarked that Mrs. Farley was a nice woman and a nurse lived upstairs.
 My mother said she figured it would be OK because she was nice and she was a woman.
 My mother would always seek the other mothers and women in the community for solidarity.
 It was likely a reprieve against their husbands who would make proclamations like 'this house will stay the way it is,' and it just did.

 One day the old ladies on the porch asked Mrs. Farley why she lived on our block.
-Mrs. Farley explained she was one first residents on Maplewood, back when the block was all prairie.
+Mrs. Farley explained she was one of first residents on Maplewood, back when the block was all prairie.
 She replied "I didn't know all White people were going to move in.”

 Alicia Dale is a strategic thinking Creative that understands the power of words to influence, change and build new infrastructures.
 This Blog is to capture ideas that have no where else to go at this very moment.
 Who knows how they will be developed?
 Or where they will go?
 For now they are sparkles of light easily stored where I can search and find them when they call my name again.